CB Radio - back in the day!

 Modified Yaesu FT-707 - became a popular choice for serious DX'ing CB'ers with enough cash in the 80's

 This was the stage when I dabbled with getting licensed as a radio amateur but other things took over and there was the thought that as a 'B' license, the 'more interesting' long distance HF bands would not be accessible anyway.
 Had I known then how much fun can be had with an FT290r VHF multimode with 2.5 watts and a homemade beam things may have been different but thats history!
-By this time (1983) I had started carrying around the FT290r brochure but I didn't get the rig until about 2007.
+By this time (1983) I had started carrying around the FT290r brochure but I didn't get the rig until about 2007 (though I still have it!).
 It comes to those who wait I guess!

 Anyway the legalised FM CB radio system was getting no better, too many idiots, small kids, music playing, dead keying and foul language and one day I announced in the middle of an evening net that I would be going QRT from CB radio and would not be coming back.
 I did exactly as I said, selling all the gear except for the President AR144 which I still had in its original box until just a few years ago.
 I did keep some accessories including a really good microphone (Leson TW232 - see below) 10/11m pre-amp, loads of co-ax and other odds and bits against the day I would get my license as I knew then I WOULD do it one day.
 Unfortunately all the gear has since disappeared one way or another and as I write this all I have left from then is a dud 3amp power supply and a roll of co-ax (with the moulded on PL259 from my very first base loaded antenna..., bizarre!!).
 I still used to listen to the AR144 (precisely twice I think) in the years between giving it up in about 1984 and finally getting licensed in 2005.
 One of those times was in a sunspot peak with some very strong signals but tons of noise all coming through from the cradle of CB, the good old U.S. of A!